Graduate Student Handbook

 Proposed M.S.
 Program Of Study - Plan I: Thesis

 PLAN I – THESIS: In the thesis plan, seven (7) 4-unit courses must be formal courses (taken for letter grades), and at least 4 of the 7 must be 200-level courses in Computer Science.
 2 courses (or 8 units) must be CS 598, which involves work on the thesis.
-The remaining three (3) 4-unit courses are elective courses, which may be 100- or 200-level courses in Computer Science or 200-level courses in a related discipline, i.e. Electrical Engineering, Statistics, Bioinformatics, etc. DO NOT include CS 201 seminars.
-You must also take CS 598 for 4 units twice or sign up for CS 598 for 8 units total.
+The remaining three (3) 4-unit courses are elective courses, which may be 100- or 200-level courses in Computer Science or 200-level courses in a related discipline, i.e. Electrical Engineering, Statistics, Bioinformatics, etc. You must also take CS 598 for 4 units twice or sign up for CS 598 for 8 units total.
 Prior to signing up for CS 598 please obtain the consent of your faculty advisor that you are signing up under them for this course.
+Please note you still need to fulfill the three CS 201 seminars in addition to the 9 classes.

 MASTER’S THESIS COMMITTEE: A Master’s Thesis Committee must be approved by the Graduate Division before the submission of the Petition for Advancement to Candidacy.
+It is the student’s responsibility to find their thesis advisor/chair plus the two other committee members.
+The advisor/chair plus committee members listed on the Nomination of Master’s Committee form (which is submitted with the ATC packet the quarter students are finishing their coursework) must have given their consent prior to the student listing them on the Nomination of Master’s Committee form.
 The committee consists of a minimum of three members.
 Two members, including the chair, must hold appointments in the UCLA Computer Science Department (your Chair or Advisor for your thesis must be CS faculty).
 The remaining member may be a faculty member from either Computer Science, another UCLA department, or another UC campus department.
 The Master’s Thesis committee regulations and the nomination form are available at: www.gdnet.ucla.edu/gasaa/library/masnomin.pdf

 Proposed M.S.
 Program Of Study - Plan II: Capstone Project (M.S.
 Project)